 Get a local experience by visiting the different markets in Quito.
 Discover some of Quito’s most traditional (and cheapest) foods!
 Head straight to the Mercado Central, between Esmeraldas and Manabí, and try some of the local specialities.
 This is also a great place to buy bunch of fruits and vegetables for really cheap.
 Another market is Mercado Artesanal.
 This market in Quito’s Mariscal area holds some of the best souvenirs of Ecuador, and is just down the street from Plaza Foch.
 Don’t forget to bargain, as it’s easy to get a couple of dollars off.

 - Car-free Sundays

 Rent a bike and ride around Quito in peace, because large parts of Quito are car-free on Sundays!
 A great way to do some sight-seeing.
-It is a route of 30 km running from the North to South of the city is closed to traffic every Sunday from 8 am until 2 pm to give preference to bicycles and pedestrians.
+It is a route of 30 km running from the North to South of the city most of this route is closed to traffic every Sunday from 8 am until 2 pm to give preference to bicycles and pedestrians.
 The route runs all the way from Carolina Park, Ejido Park the Historic Center of Quito, Avenue Rio Amazonas, and The Panecillo.